ccapdev1920T2/s11g8/README.md

 * TEOPE, MA CAROL BEATRICE

 ## Acknowledgements:
-* Sir Arren Antioquia for the knowlege he gave us prior to completing the MP.
+* Sir Arren Antioquia, for the knowlege he gave us prior to developing the MP.